sourcegraph/scip-java/docs/manual-configuration.md

 ## Overview

-Indexing a codebase consists of two independent steps:
+Indexing a codebase consists of two independent phases:

 - Compile the codebase with the SemanticDB compiler plugin.
 - Generate LSIF index from SemanticDB files.

 ![A three stage pipeline that starts with a list of Java sources, creates a list of SemanticDB files that then become a single LSIF index.](assets/semanticdb-javac-pipeline.svg)

+The first phase can be complicated to configure and it can take a while to run.
+The second phase is quite simple to configure and it usually runs very fast.

 ## Step 1: Add SemanticDB compiler plugin to the classpath